Equines

 - Claims that turmeric with a Curcumin content above 5% are superior are considered marketing ploys.
 There is no evidence to support these claims.
 Have they actually tested the product.
 Is it tested wet or dry.
 Do they know how the rhizomes have been treated.
 These factors affect the turmeric content.

 "Tumericle, I think one of my favorite products.
 Although I have many…….
 So maybe the favorite of the month.
 My horse had suffered Ross River Fever a few years back and as a result his coat went yellow.
-I had tried numerous products fro..
+I had tried numerous products from all over, ev..

 Read More